 Chapter 16: The One With the Cars

 The Four Wheel Drive Auto Company's Model B: This truck was used by both the Americans and the British during WWI.
 With a payload capacity of 11,000 lb (5,000 kg) on road and 6,600 lb (3,000 kg) cross county, it maxed out at 15 mph (24 km/h).
 The British brought 1,599 of the Model Bs to France.
 After the war, all the British trucks were returned to the UK, but some were later sent out to British territories for civilian use.
 The American army, meanwhile, brought 9,420 to France.
 It's unclear what happened the ones that survived the war.
+Overall, it seems reasonable that at least a few could have made it to Egypt by late 1923.

 The Berliet CBA: This truck was used by the French in WWI, and 15,000 were produced during the war.
 With a payload capacity of 5,000 kg, it maxed out at 20 km/h when full.
 Here's a YouTube video of it.